jhudsl/OTTR_Quizzes/getting_started.md

 quiz_2.md
 about.md
 ```
 Note that any `.md` files with an `#` in front of the name in the `Book.txt` file will be ignored by Leanpub.
 We have included an example of this in the `Book.txt` file.

+## Leanpub rendering

+For convenience purposes the leanbuild package can do most of the formatting of links and etc for you (so long as you followed the formatting prescribed by the [getting_started.md document in the Bookdown Course Template repository](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/blob/main/getting_started.md#setting-up-images-and-graphics).

+Github actions in this repository will attempt to do the bookdown to leanpub conversions for you by running `leanbuild::bookdown_to_leanpub()` function at the top of the repository.
+You can also run this command manually if you wish.

+If you encounter issues with the leanbuild package, please file an issue on its [Github repository](https://github.com/jhudsl/leanbuild/issues).

 ### Hosting your course on Leanpub

-To then host your course on Leanpub follow these steps:
+To host your course on Leanpub follow these steps:

-1) Make a Leanpub account here: https://leanpub.com/
+1) Make a Leanpub account here: https://leanpub.com/ if you don't already have one.

 2) Start a course
- - click on the 3 line menu button
+ - Click on the 3 line menu button
- - click the author tab on the far left
+ - Click the author tab on the far left
- - click Courses
+ - Click Courses
- - click the text that says `create a new course`
+ - Click the text that says `create a new course`
- - fill out all the necessary information
+ - Fill out all the necessary information
- - select using Git and GitHub (if you work with us at JHU there is a different protocol)
+ - Select using Git and GitHub (if you work with us at JHU there is a different protocol and additional settings you need to set which you should follow - [see this document](https://docs.google.com/document/d/18UQicXwf8d25ayKGF2BrinvRgB_R2ToVn5EDOUcxyoc/edit?usp=sharing) )
  - press the `add to plan` button

  3) Preview a new version
- - click on the 3 line menu button
+ - Click on the 3 line menu button
- - click the author tab on the far left
+ - Click the author tab on the far left
- - click Courses
+ - Click Courses
- - click on your course name/icon
+ - Click on your course name/icon
- - click "Preview New Version"
+ - Click "Preview New Version"
- - click `Create Preview` button
+ - Click `Create Preview` button

- 4) Once you are ready and you like your course, you can click the "Publish New Version" instead of "Preview New Version"
+ 4) Once you are ready and you like your course, you can click the "Publish New Version" instead of "Preview New Version".